Ben Greenfield: Career

-Greenfield holds certifications in Sports Nutrition from the International Society of Sports Nutrition, Advanced Bicycle Fitting from Serotta, Strength and Conditioning, and Personal Training from the National Strength and Conditioning Association (NSCA).
-In 2008, the NSCA recognized Greenfield as its Personal Trainer of the Year.
+Greenfield is the founder of Ben Greenfield Life, a personal blog hosting articles and fitness tips, co-founder of Life Network, a health and wellness platform, and co-founder of KION (which began as Greenfield Fitness Systems), a supplement company.
+He holds certifications in Sports Nutrition from the International Society of Sports Nutrition, Advanced Bicycle Fitting from Serotta, Strength and Conditioning, and Personal Training from the National Strength and Conditioning Association (NSCA).
 In addition to these certifications, Greenfield has served as the head endurance coach for the Endure to Cure Foundation.
-He is also the co-founder of KION, a supplement company.

 Greenfield began training for Spartan races in 2010, building several obstacles on the property where he lived at the time.
 He competed in a series of races leading up to, and including, the 2017 Reebok Spartan Race World Championship.
 Greenfield participated in 46 total Spartan races, which took place from 2014 to 2019.

 He began heavily focusing on biohacking while taking part in the 2011 Hawaii Ironman Triathlon.
 In that same year.
 Greenfield released a downloadable fitness program designed to help athletes maximize their training for triathlons, called Triathlon Dominator.
 He would go on to win the International Triathlon Union Long Distance Triathlon World Championships for Men 30-34, and became a top-ranked triathlete in his age group.